IEatChu/Roger.github.io/essays/smart-questions.md

 * Research Shown:
 The user explains that they have already tried a temporary fix by changing the JAVA_OPTS variable with the -Duser.timezone=US/Pacific setting.
 By sharing their previous attempts, the user asks for more advanced suggestions, showing they have thought about the issue and need a permanent solution.

-You can see the original question "https://stackoverflow.com/questions/6392/java-time-zone-is-messed-up"
+You can see the original question [here: Java Time Zone is messed up](https://stackoverflow.com/questions/6392/java-time-zone-is-messed-up)

 ## Example of a Not-so-Smart Question